 During the third phase, Exhaustive Phase, cortisol levels are now low as are a related hormone, aldosterone.
 Aldosterone is made from cortisol and is responsible for sodium retention.
 When cortisol levels are low, so also is aldosterone.
 This leads to sodium loss and potassium retention.
 Blood sugar goes down as well because of decreased gluconeogenesis.
 Insulin levels are also high and this also lowers blood sugar levels.
 Blood sugar levels are now dependent solely on diet.
 This leaves you feeling weak and lacking energy.
 This leads to carb craving or salt cravings.

-How do you treat adrenal dysfunction?
 Start by removing the stressors from your life.
 That is not always practical, but if possible, that is where you start.
 Next, nutritional support.
 Eat a balanced diet, stop eating sweets or salty snacks.

 Vitamin supplementation will also help the adrenals function better.
 This includes vitamin C, and B vitamins as well as minerals such as zinc and magnesium.
 There are also adrenal supportive herbs such as ashwaganda, and rhodiola.

 Finally, get a good night’s rest.
 Every night!
 The importance of sleep cannot be overstated.